Table of Contents

 Purpose and Importance of Plinth Area in Real Estate

-Plinth area is one of the most critical aspects of a building's construction, and it has a direct impact on the building's cost, functionality, and resale value.
-In this blog, we'll take a closer look at the importance of plinth area, how to calculate it, and how it affects the overall cost of a building.
+Plinth area is one of the most critical aspects of a building's construction, and it has a direct impact on its cost, functionality, and resale value.
+In this blog, we'll examine the importance of the plinth area, how to calculate it, and how it affects a building's overall cost.

 What is Plinth Area and Why is it Important?